LukasBitter/CToArduino/README.md

 # CToArduino
-C program able to communicate to an Arduino through USB port
+C program able to communicate to an Arduino through USB port with a kernel module interface